nitrictech/docs/docs/guides/git-actions.md

 name: Sample configuration to deploy to AWS
 ```

-Setup action triggers
+### Setup action triggers

 Action triggers tell your workflow when to run.

 - workflow_dispatch
-  - This is a trigger which allows you to run the workflow from github.com within the action
+  - This trigger allows the workflow to be manually run from GitHub
 - push -> branches -> main
   - This will trigger this workflow each time a push is performed on the main branch